 - 3.12.
 The proposed changes to the charging regime may result in changes to commercial behaviours in the procurement of capacity rights.
 The proposal for a forecast of contractual capacity (FCC) will be a key input into the reference price calculation. - 3.13.
-It is proposed that FCC be a forecast of capacity bookings at each Entry and Exit Point.
-The values will be determined in accordance with new rules to be developed with industry, to be included as part of this proposal and to be incorporated in the UNC.
+It is proposed that the FCC to be a forecast of capacity bookings at each Entry and Exit Point.
+The value will be determined in accordance with a methodology statement that will be referenced in the UNC and will not form part of Section Y of the UNC.
 The methodology is proposed to be linked to a forecast of GB demand on the NTS for the tariff year for which reference prices are being produced.
-It will also review the historical capacity bookings (where capacity has been allocated at a price greater than zero at each Entry and Exit Point, and forecast flow levels, to determine a value that will inform the proportion of capacity bookings for each specific Entry and Exit Point.
-The methodology will be developed via the workgroups and NTSCMF in line with the timetable established for Modification 0678. - 3.14.
-It is proposed that FCC values will be updated annually in accordance with the rules established under the Methodology, and updated in the appropriate transportation charging statement and charging models.
-This review of FCC values will, at an appropriate point, take account of any behavioural changes in capacity procurement observed under the revised charging regime with the aim of aligning the FCC to actual bookings.
+National Grid will also review the historical capacity bookings (where capacity has been allocated at a price greater than zero at each Entry and Exit Point, and forecast flow levels, to determine a value that will inform the proportion of capacity bookings for each specific Entry and Exit Point.
+The initial methodology will be discussed as part of the workgroups and NTSCMF. - 3.14.
+It is proposed that FCC is reviewed annually, and updates considered in line with a methodology, and updated in the appropriate transportation charging statement and charging models.
+This review of FCC values will, at an appropriate point, take account of any behavioural changes in capacity procurement observed under the revised charging regime with the aim of aligning the FCC to actual bookings, in line with the methodology statement.
 At the same time the FCC is reviewed and updated, there will be an additional adjustment to the reserve prices in order to account for the anticipated under collection driven by the application of any discounts (e.g. interruptible and specific capacity discounts). - 3.15.
-The FCC will be reviewed ahead of each tariff year and updates will be communicated to industry as part of the publication of charges.
-The Methodology will be kept under review as part of these updates and any changes to the Methodology would be subject to a new UNC modification proposal.
+The FCC will be reviewed ahead of each tariff year and updates will be communicated by National Grid to industry as part of the publication of charges.
+The methodology contained within the statement will be kept under review as part of these updates and for any changes to the methodology would be subject to a review process to include consultation with industry.